 While this doesn’t count as contagious, it’s also important to point out that dogs who have had cherry eye in one eye are at a higher risk for developing it in the second eye as well.

-To do this, you can use a warm damp cloth to sooth the affected eye.
-After a few moments of placing the cloth and allowing it to warm the area and promote tear production, you can start to gently and slowly massaging the area where the gland is protruded.
+To do this, you can use a warm damp cloth to soothe the affected eye.
+After a few moments of placing the cloth and allowing it to warm the area and promote tear production, you can start to gently and slowly massage the area where the gland is protruding.

 If you attempt to massage the gland back into place and it pops out soon after, it may be a sign of complete detachment of the anchoring tissues and ligaments and surgery may be required.

 Other options before surgery can include steroid ointments or antibiotics to help reduce swelling.
 Seek veterinarian advice if your dog’s gland shows no signs of improvement after trying these solutions.

 If your pup has a projecting gland that can’t be solved by home remedies, corrective surgery may be an option.

 There are two routes of procedures that can reposition the gland back into its rightful place: tacking and pocketing.

 The first technique involves stitching the gland under the membrane that covers the skull.
 This is a great solution once the sutures take hold.
 However, if you choose this route, be aware that this method may require repeat surgery.